ylxdzsw/sopipe/readme.md

 `!!` operators can used to composite two nodes, such that the one on the left is used for forwarding and the other for backwarding.

 `:=` operator binds a node to a name.
-This is necessary for some nodes that expect multiple outputs.
-The RHS of the `:=` operation can be a pipe `=>`, in which case the last node in the pipe is bind to the name.
+This is necessary for feeding multiple inputs to a node.
+The RHS of the `:=` operation can be a pipe `=>`, in which case the last node in the pipe is bound to the name.

 `$a.b => foo()` connects `$a` and `foo()` with a specific name `b`.
 Some components use names to recognize the role of each output.
 Named outputs can also be specified inline.
 For example, `foo(.b => bar()) => baz()` will connect a `foo`